Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Domain integrals over a polyhedral inclusion

 in which $_2F_1[a, b; c; x]$ is the hypergeometric function \cite{Bailey1935} as

 and $F_1[a, b_1, b_2, c; x, y]$ is Appell's series of the first kind \cite{Bailey1933} in the one-dimensional integral form as

 where $\Gamma(s)$ is the complete gamma function.
-The weak singularity of $t^{-\frac{1}{2}}$ at $t \rightarrow 0$ can be handled by the singularity transformation \cite{Murota1982}. \textit{Numerical implementation has been explained in the supplemental source code ``Elementary\_functions.h''.}
+The weak singularity of $t^{-\frac{1}{2}}$ at $t \rightarrow 0$ can be handled by the singularity transformation \cite{Murota1982}. \textit{Numerical implementation has been provided in the supplemental source code ``Elementary\_functions.h'', including the weak singular and non-singular Appell's series.}

 In Eq. (\ref{eq:super_disturb_time}), the evaluation of disturbed temperature requires partial differentiation of Green's function.
 For partial differentiation of domain integrals over a simple connected domain, it can be converted into surface (area) integrals using Gauss' theorem.
 Consider our target function, $G(\textbf{x}, \textbf{x}', t, t')$, the first partial derivative of its domain integral can be simplified with Gauss' theorem,